 - Inspect your truck before using it (see pages 38 and 39).
-If it's not working correctly, or something is broken, notify your supervisor.
-Don't use your truck. - Be sure that any equipment added to the truck (terminal, fan, clipboard, etc.) is positioned so that it does not block your vision or interfere with safe and efficient operation of the truck. - In an open area, test the brakes and plugging.
+If it's not working right, or something is broken, report the problem to your supervisor.
+Don't use the truck. - Be sure that any equipment added to the truck (terminal, fan, clipboard, etc.) is positioned so that it does not block your vision or interfere with safe and efficient operation of the truck. - In an open area, test the brakes and plugging.
 Check at a slow travel speed first, then a faster one.
 Know the distance it takes to stop before you start work.